ItsThatNova/first-person-camera-height/README.md

 ## License

-MIT — free to fork, modify, and redistribute with attribution.
+MIT â€” free to fork, modify, and redistribute with attribution.